Tips for giving feedback on written work

 Disease led to economic and political catastrophes in 14th century England.
 Yet there was also an influence on the language itself.
 Latin decreased in use due to the loss of clergy.
 In addition, the French-English were being forced more and more to use English to deal with the unruly locals who wanted more freedom.

 Washback is the effect that testing has on teaching and learning.
-This term is commonly used in used in language assessment but it is not limited to only that field.
-One of the primary concerns of many teachers is developing that provide washback or that enhances students learning and understanding of ideas in a class.
+This term is commonly used in language assessment but is not limited to only that field.
+One of the primary concerns of many teachers is developing assessments that provide washback or that enhance students learning and understanding of ideas in a class.